timescale/docs/tutorials/blockchain-query/blockchain-compress.md

     adding a [compression policy][add_compression_policy] which will
     be covered below.

-1. Now that you have compressed the table you can compare the size of the dataset before and after compression:
+1. Now that you have compressed the table, you can compare the size of the dataset before and after compression:

     ```sql